moebio/pencil-engine/README.md

 # Pencil Engine

-A simple JavaScript module that processes text with a callback function.
+A JavaScript module that processes text using LLM (Large Language Model) analysis with callback functions.

 ## Installation